 Turn the fuel valve clockwise to OFF to shut off the fuel supply.

 Turn the valve counter-clockwise to ON to turn the fuel supply on.

+Oil

-Oil Low Oil Indicator Light
+Low Oil Indicator Light

-The low oil indicator light will alert the operator if the oil level is low.
-Visually check for oil in the bottle.
-Add oil before further operation of the snowmobile.
+The low oil indicator light may flicker at times due to oil movement in the bottle, but when the light comes on and remains on, add the recommended oil before further operation.
 See page 49 for oil recommendations.